mariinkys/starrydex/README.md

 ## Install

+> [!CAUTION]
-*Note that for now, the resources folder that should be installed alongside the application is not being installed, which means that the application may not function correctly.
+> For now, the resources folder that should be installed alongside the application is not being installed, which means that the application may not function correctly.

 To install your COSMIC application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command: